tldraw/core/README.md

 ## Usage

 Import the `Renderer` React component and pass it the required props.
-See the example project.
+See the [CodeSandbox](https://codesandbox.io/s/laughing-elion-gp0kx) example.

 ```tsx
 import * as React from "react"